Job training shouldn’t be designed or delivered in a vacuum. And you probably know that.

-The business goal or goals can be any number of things: increase revenue, decrease cost, improve quality, decrease machine downtime, improve regulatory compliance, decrease safety incidents, decrease absenteeism, etc.
+The business goal or goals can be any number of things: increase revenue, decrease cost, improve quality, decrease machine downtime, improve regulatory compliance, decrease safety incidents, decrease absenteeism, shorten new employee onboarding, etc.

 Whatever the goal or goals are, it’s important to remember that:

 - You (the trainer and/or training developer) should know what those goals are before training development begins

 - You should continually keep those goals in mind while designing, developing, and delivering training

 - You want to create training that helps the business move toward or reach those goals

 Here’s an article about analyzing business goals that may prove helpful if you’re looking for more information about goals.